viktor-nikolov/lwIP-file-via-socket/README.md

 void demo_FileViaSocket_thread(void *p)
 {
     try {
-        FileViaSocket f( ServerAddress, SERVER_PORT ); // Declare the object and open the connection f << "Hello world!\n"; // We are using '\n' instead of std::endl in order to control
+        FileViaSocket f( SERVER_ADDR, SERVER_PORT ); // Declare the object and open the connection
+        f << "Hello world!\n"; // We are using '\n' instead of std::endl in order to control
                                // what is written to the file on the remote server. f << std::flush;       // Flushing the buffer, "Hello world!\n" is sent in a TCP packet.